mratmeyer/rsslookup/README.md

 2.  **Run the Backend Worker Locally:**
     ```bash
     # In the worker/ directory
-    # Make sure you've set the HCAPTCHA_SECRET locally for testing if needed,
+    # Make sure you've set the CLOUDFLARE_TURNSTILE_SECRET locally for testing if needed,
-    # or mock the verifyHCaptcha function for local dev without captcha checks.
+    # or mock the verifyCloudflare function for local dev without turnstile checks.
     npx wrangler dev
     ```
     The worker will run locally.
 Update `NEXT_PUBLIC_API_URL` in your frontend `.env.local` to point to the local worker URL (e.g., `http://localhost:8787`) for local end-to-end testing.